 Under WP1, co-creation workshops involving the final (end) users of the LOTUS uses cases and addressing user interaction and system functionality were held (as reported in D1.2).
-Taking into account the outcomes from these workshops in the development of the platform conceptual design and architecture will help to facilitate an end-user and pilot driven approach.
+The development of the platform conceptual design and architecture have adopted an end-user and pilot driven approach that takes into account the outcomes from these workshops .